chaiyixiao/CryptogramTeamWork/GroupProject/Docs/DesignDocument.md

 ![Adminstrator Add Player/Cryptograms](Diagrams/UIMockup/UI3_AdminAdd.png)

-- Left: Administration menu, from which the administratro can choose to add a new player and add a new cryptogram.
+- Left: Administration menu, from which the administrator can choose to add a new player and add a new cryptogram.
 - Center: UI for adding a new player.
 - Right: UI for adding a new cryptogram.